Facts and Figures

 One third of scientists in Dresden come from abroad.

-Almost 36,000 students are enrolled at TU Dresden.
-Some 3,000 postgraduate students are doing their PhD here.
+More than 36,000 students are enrolled at TU Dresden and more than 3,000 postgraduate students are doing their PhD here.

 Research is a priority in Saxony: 2.6 % of the gross domestic income are spent on research and development – that is way more than the German average.
 5.9 % of the Saxon state budget are spent on research and development.